 Prevent Hair Loss with Iron Tablets: Does it make Sense?

-There is a persistent rumor that circulates: hair loss can be effectively prevented with iron supplements.
-But be careful: Iron capsules & co. are not the ultimate solution for everyone.
-Because hair loss is an individual matter.
-It cannot be generalized.
 Sometimes alopecia is genetic, sometimes hormonal.
 Other times it is a strong autoimmune reaction of the body.
 So it is not worth taking iron supplements on the off chance.
 It is possible that the iron stores are well filled.

-Our tip: With any form of alopecia, regardless of your initial suspicions, you should always have the exact cause clarified by a doctor.
 With the help of a blood test you will know in record time: Is it really an iron deficiency or does my hair loss have a completely different trigger?

 Iron Deficiency and Hair Loss: How are they Related?

 Iron deficiency and hair loss are two close allies.
 Often they occur as a double.
 First, of course, there is the iron deficiency.
 Our bodies don't have enough iron in stock.
 It then switches into survival mode.
-In other words, it stores all the iron left over for our key organs, such as the lungs and heart.
-In this way, it can continue to supply them in an emergency.

-Other organs that are not essential for survival unfortunately go empty-handed.
-Nails and hair are particularly hard hit.
 When it comes to the fight for survival, they only play a minor role.
 The less trace elements such as iron, selenium and zinc they get in an emergency.

 Unfortunately, the trace element deficiency is not without consequences.
 Sooner or later, of course, it shows in the nails and hair.
 The nails become thin, brittle and fragile.
 But brittle nails are not the only evil.

-Our hair also has a hard time in this case.
-Without iron, they quickly become thin and weak.
 The worst case: The iron deficiency interferes so strongly with our hair growth that we lose our hair.
 Sometimes we hardly notice the hair loss, but sometimes it leaves unsightly bald patches in our hair.

-By the way: Our hair follicles, the structures around the hair roots, have a particularly high iron requirement.
-This is because they are eager cell dividers.
 In fact, they belong to the type of cells in the body that divide most diligently.
-And because cell division makes us hungry, they need a lot of vitamins, nutrients and trace elements - whether vitamin C, folic acid, calcium or zinc.
+And because cell division makes us hungry, they need a lot of vitamins, nutrients and trace elements – whether vitamin C, folic acid, calcium or zinc.

-How to Treat Hair Loss due to Iron Deficiency?
+How to Treat Hair Loss Due to Iron Deficiency?

 Fortunately, iron deficiency can be treated well - for example with a change in diet.
 Even a simple blood count provides information about the body's iron levels.
-In this way, a possible iron deficiency can be identified quickly and reliably - just like the potential causes for the questionable blood values.

 Granted: Until an iron deficiency is detected and successfully treated, some weeks and months can pass.
 After all, the body needs its time.
 Unfortunately, it does not find its balance again overnight.

 Some find it easy to wait, others find it difficult.
-They feel uncomfortable with their damaged hair and want their old self back - as quickly as possible.
-PRP therapy, the number one treatment for iron deficiency anemia, is just what they need.
+They feel uncomfortable with their damaged hair and want their old self back – as quickly as possible.

 This is an autologous blood treatment.
 The main actor is your blood.
 The doctor at HAIR & SKIN takes a small amount of your blood and carefully prepares it.
-And it is precisely this careful preparation that gives him access to your platelet rich plasma, the precious plasma in your blood.

-Because did you know that this plasma is a real growth turbo for the hair roots?
+Because did you know that your blood is a real growth turbo for the hair roots?
 As soon as it is injected into the scalp, it pushes the pedal to the metal.
 It gently awakens your tired hair roots and stimulates them to grow.
-All the faster, they can recover after hair loss due to iron deficiency.
-Within a very short time they are finally back to their old selves.

 Sounds interesting?
 Then find out about your options today at HAIR & SKIN, your Swiss specialist for stunningly full hair.